vdmglkv/Support/README.md

                 "message": "success"
             }

-    Else if you are a user, you can add only your answer.
+    Else if you are a user, you can add only your answer and update your ticket's title or description.
         Example:
             {
-                "id": "1",
+                "title": "Test",
+                "description": "TestDesc",
                 "user_answer": "Thanks a lot"
             }
     It will return: